Symptoms and treatments for a bulging disc

 Surgical treatment for bulging discs

-When a patient’s symptoms do not improve with conservative treatment, his or her physician may recommend surgery to treat the bulging disc itself.
-While traditional open spine surgery generally entails hospitalization, a long recovery period and large incisions, there are several minimally invasive procedures that are effective alternatives.
+When a patient’s symptoms do not improve with several weeks or months of conservative treatment, his or her doctor may recommend surgery to treat the bulging disc itself.
+While traditional open spine surgery generally entails a two- to five-day hospital stay, a recovery period between six months to a year and a 6- to 8-inch incision, Laser Spine Institute offers minimally invasive procedures that are safer and effective alternatives.^